-A public administration toast to 2019: To managerial behavior, Dewey's pragmatism, and regaining a seat at the governance table
+A toast for 2019: To managerial behavior, Dewey's pragmatism, and regaining a seat at the governance table

 Public managers are unresponsive, routinized bureaucrats.
 Or, maybe they are attuned to social needs and equitable service-delivery.
 Managers resist change and love process.
 Or, they are problem-oriented, entrepreneurial agents interested in reforming their organizations.